driessenslucas/researchproject/Thesis.md

 ## Embracing Innovation and Adaptability

-One of the biggest takeaways from this project was the importance of staying open to new ideas and being flexible.
-Moving from simulation to real-world testing was tough, especially with sensor data discrepancies and movement control issues.
-These challenges pushed me to think creatively and be open to exploring new paths.
+One of the biggest takeaways from this project and my internship was the importance of staying open to new ideas and being flexible, this was a big challenge for me as I tend to get a bit stuck in my ways.

+In this project moving from simulation to real-world testing was tough, especially with sensor data discrepancies and movement control issues.
+These challenges forced me to think outside the box and come up with fast and effective solutions given the constraints of the hardware and environment.

 Wouter pointed out that while a 4WD setup could potentionally provide better traction, it generally would not be better due to over time slippage and increased difficulty in controlling the movement.
 Additionally, switching from ultrasonic sensors to a camera on top of the car instead of the HC-SR04's might not improve performance because accurately determining the car’s position in the maze would still be a challenge.